 Willamette University has a rich and proud history; for many years, Greek organizations have shared and contributed to this history.
 Social clubs and societies began developing as early as the 1850's.
 Local fraternities and sororities formed in the 1920's.
 Following World War II, President G. Herbert Smith invited national fraternities and sororities to affiliate with the local Greek organizations at Willamette.
-Currently, Willamette University hosts three nationally affiliated sororities (Alpha Chi Omega, Delta Gamma, and Pi Beta Phi), and four nationally affiliated fraternities (Kappa Sigma, Phi Delta Theta, Sigma Alpha Epsilon, and Sigma Chi).
+Currently, Willamette University hosts four nationally affiliated sororities (Alpha Pi, Alpha Chi Omega, Delta Gamma, and Pi Beta Phi), and five nationally affiliated fraternities (Beta Theta Pi, Kappa Sigma, Phi Delta Theta, Sigma Alpha Epsilon, and Sigma Chi).
 Willamette University is committed to fostering an excellent Greek community.
 Membership in a fraternity or sorority should be a rewarding experience, both educationally and personally, for students.
 The University, in partnership with the national organizations, alumni/alumnae, and undergraduate members, wishes to improve all aspects of the Greek experience.
 In order to better communicate with all stakeholders, Willamette University offers the following checklist that articulates minimum expectations for Greek organizations to maintain recognition.

 - Respond to all University and national headquarters' requests for information, paperwork, meetings, etc. within 7 days or by the given deadline

 - Secure involved, alumni/alumnae advisory support with a minimum of four chapter advisors who adhere to the Chapter Advisor Job Expectations

 - Secure one University faculty or staff member to serve as a University Advisor